Noctis/kickstart-app/docs/HTTP.md

 * HTTP middleware, located in the `src/Http/Middleware/Guard` folder,
 * HTTP routes definitions, in the `src/Http/Routing/routes.php` file.

-The `templates` folder contains the template files, a.k.a. views.
+The `templates` folder, in the root directory of your project, contains the template files, a.k.a. views.

 Here's how it all ties together.

 ## The Gist

 Once a browser sends an HTTP request, the WWW server will forward it to the `public/index.php` file.
-This file will call Kickstart's router and pass it the requested URL, along with any query params.
-The router will check if the URL matches any of the routes defined in the `src/Http/Routing/routes.php` file.
-If it finds a matching route definition there, the `execute()` method of the referenced HTTP action class will be called.
+This file will call Kickstart's request handler and pass it an object representing the request.
+The request handler will use Kickstart's router to check which of the routes defined in the `src/Http/Routing/routes.php` file matches the requested path.
+If a matching route definition is found, the `execute()` method of the HTTP action class, referenced in the matching route definition class, will be called.

+The action will generate an object representing the HTTP response.
+That object will be returned to the request handler, which will emit it to the Web browser, that made the original request.

 If there were any middleware declared in the route definition, those will be called, in order, prior to calling the action.
-In the end, the action generates a response, which is then sent back to the browser.
+A middleware may generate and return its own response object.
+In such case, the action class' `execute()` method will not be called.

 ## Routes Definitions